Russian local elections test Putin's grip

 By Gabriela Baczynska and Maria Tsvetkova

-KHIMKI/BRYANSK, Russia Russia held local elections from the Baltic Sea to the Chinese border on Sunday, testing President Vladimir Putin's grip nationwide and the reach of his opponents five months into his new term.
+KHIMKI/BRYANSK, Russia, Oct 14 Russia held local elections from the Baltic Sea to the Chinese border on Sunday, testing President Vladimir Putin's grip nationwide and the reach of his opponents five months into his new term.

 The ruling United Russia party was expected to win most of nearly 5,000 contests despite disaffection that cost it dozens of national parliament seats in a December vote and helped spark the biggest opposition protests of Putin's 12-year rule.